restatedev/e2e/README.md

 * `gradle :tests:testAlwaysSuspending`: Runtime setup to always suspend after replay, to mimic the behavior of RequestResponse stream type
 * `gradle :tests:testSingleThreadSinglePartition`: Runtime setup with a single thread and single partition

+### `VerificationTest` seed

+`VerificationTest` is using a random seed to generate the execution tree.
+You can fix the seed to use setting the environment variable `E2E_VERIFICATION_SEED`.

 ### Test report and container logs

 For each deployment of `RestateDeployer`, the `stdout` and `stderr` of the containers and the `docker inspect` info are written in `tests/build/test-results/[test-configuration]/container-logs/[test-name]`.